lzwjava/blog-source/original/2025-01-17-trading-en.md

 - Regular investing is very interesting.
 The price of stocks or coins goes up and down.
 I observe how the market works.
 Often, people debate or react to news in emotional ways.
 But I understand a lot about what I invest in.
 Every time I question its long-term value, I haven't changed much about my strategy.

+- Regular investing gives you a good feeling when you see the prices of stocks come back.
+Prices go up and down, and you know time will tell.